magentaka/Portfolio/README.md

 # Portfolio
 # About me
 <b> Welcome </b> <br><br>
-My name is Marzena Kaniak.
+My name is Marzena.
 Over the past years, I have been involved in the field of quality assurance and testing in various industries, including  gaming industry, web development, mobile applications, streaming applications.
 I understand that the quality of software development is a key factor in the business success of any organization.